What is a 1099-INT Form?

 • Even if you don’t receive a 1099-INT, all interest income must still be reported to the IRS.

-Understanding the Basics of 1099-INT Form
+Understanding the Basics of the 1099-INT Form

 Definition of a 1099-INT Form